shangdatalab/Deep-Contam/README.md

 </p>

 ## Overview
 Deep Contam represents the cross-lingual contamination that inflates LLMs' benchmark performance while evading existing detection methods.
-An effective method to detect such contamination is provided in this repository.
+An effective method to detect it is also provided in this repository.

-## Quick Start -- detect deep contam
+## Quick Start
 To detect potential hidden contamination in a specific model, specify `model_path` and run the following command.

 ```bash